Motorcycle Crash Shows Bioethicist The Dark Side Of Quitting Opioids Alone

 Rieder likens his experiences trying to get off prescription pain meds to a game of hot potato.
 "The patient is the potato," he says.
 "Everybody had a reason to send me to somebody else."

 Eventually Rieder was able to wean himself off the drugs, but not before receiving bad advice and going through intense periods of withdrawal.
-He shares his insights as both a patient and a bioethicist in the new book, In Pain: A Bioethicist's Personal Struggle with Opioids.
+He shares his insights as both a patient and a bioethicist in a new book, In Pain: A Bioethicist's Personal Struggle With Opioids.

 In Pain